 We have one very intriguing puzzle to solve: in 1911 a Mrs Martha Elizabeth Whitehead née Gledstone from Keighley, Yorkshire, emigrated to Milwaukee, where her husband was a foreman in the Falk Company, gear manufacturers, an industry delivering the critical ingredients for industry just as silicon chips deliver the essentials for today’s business.
 He, also from Keighley, had become US naturalised in 1910.
 Her sister Mary also joined them.
 So far there doesn’t seem to be a family relationship with William Liddle Gledstone, born in Sheffield, more than 50 miles from Keighley, whose father was a Congregational Minister from Northumberland, but could there be a link with Lady Butterfield, the Milwaukee educated chatelaine of the castle at Keighley, seated upon the same table?
 A rather interesting coincidence, n’est çe pas?
 At least a topic of conversation.

 Perhaps one family member, let us say her brother John M. Mason and after that, hard to say.
-Her niece Mrs C.R.
-Niven probably would have preferred to sit with non-family members on her visit to London.
+I would like to think the family intermingled with the rest of the party.

 What’s On Her Mind?